 Our scientific vision

-The Scientific Vision of the ICB CDT encompasses four aims:
+The Scientific Vision of the ICB CDT encompasses three aims:

 - Develop and validate novel tools and technologies for the study of molecular interactions and their applications to strategic biological/biomedical problems and industry priority areas that cannot be undertaken with the current state-of the art.
 This will connect physical/mathematical sciences innovation push with life-science pull.
 The expanded remit of the CDT now also embraces multi-scale modelling (e.g. graph theory) and experimental approaches (micro-physiological environments) for studying molecular interactions and biological systems.